RishabhDotasara/RishabhDotasara/README.md

 - 👋 Hi, I’m @RishabhDotasara
 - 👀 I’m interested in Data Science and WebDev
 - 🌱 I’m currently learning Data Science and React
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ I’m looking to collaborate on WebDev and AI.
 - 📫 How to reach me dotasararishabh@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: There's nothing funny exclusively.
+- ⚡ Fun fact: I'm a social creature.

 <!---
 RishabhDotasara/RishabhDotasara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.